Table of Contents

 Scientific studies now give insight into the anti-aging effects of Reishi, which the ancients knew about all along!
 Reishi contains polysaccharides, which have antioxidant and immunomodulatory (immune balancing) effects in the body.

 Considered an adaptogen, this mushroom addresses the negative impacts of stress, such as inflammation, damaged blood vessels, hormonal imbalances, and decreased energy levels.
-Being a tonic, Reishi is regarded as safe for everyday and long-term use.
+Being a Chinese herb for heart health, Reishi is regarded as safe for everyday and long-term use.

 Research shows that the heart, is an organ that is particularly susceptible to injury due to the aging process (which can be premature and worsened by stress), can benefit from the antioxidant properties of reishi.
 The triterpenes found in the reishi mushroom have displayed the ability to lower blood-pressure and can benefit blood-clotting and cholesterol levels.
 This is most likely because triterpenes play a role in decreasing inflammation while simultaneously restoring hormonal balance.
 Did you know that high blood pressure and cholesterol issues can sometimes be caused by hormonal issues?
 Well, the good news is that Reishi can also help resolve those issues by addressing their root causes.

 If you have ever seen the albizia tree (also known as a Mimosa) flower, you will understand why Chinese medicine refers to it as “The Tree of Happiness.”
 Its bright pink and whimsical flowers, speak to the joy this plant brings (seriously, it looks like a tree straight out of a Dr. Suess book).
 Its Chinese name is He Huan Hua, which translates to “happy get-together flower”.